 Multicultural Education Week

 Multicultural Education Week is designed to promote interaction among individuals from diverse backgrounds so that they may learn from each other.
-Multicultural Education Week is held each year in February.
-To request inclusion of an event, service or group, email email@example.com.
+Multicultural Education Week is held each year in February and October.
+To request more information, email email@example.com.

 Multicultural Leadership Retreat